Understanding & using Time Travel

 • The MIN_DATA_RETENTION_TIME_IN_DAYS account parameter can be set by users with the ACCOUNTADMIN role to set a minimum retention period for the account.
 This parameter does not alter or replace the DATA_RETENTION_TIME_IN_DAYS parameter value.
 However it may change the effective data retention time.
 When this parameter is set at the account level, the effective minimum data retention period for an object is determined by MAX(DATA_RETENTION_TIME_IN_DAYS, MIN_DATA_RETENTION_TIME_IN_DAYS).

-Enabling and Disabling Time Travel
+Enabling and deactivating Time Travel

 No tasks are required to enable Time Travel.
 It is automatically enabled with the standard, 1-day retention period.

-However, you may wish to upgrade to Snowflake Enterprise Edition to enable configuring longer data retention periods of up to 90 days for databases, schemas, and tables.
+However, you may want to upgrade to Snowflake Enterprise Edition to enable configuring longer data retention periods of up to 90 days for databases, schemas, and tables.
 Note that extended data retention requires additional storage which will be reflected in your monthly storage charges.
 For more information about storage charges, see Storage Costs for Time Travel and Fail-safe.

-Time Travel cannot be disabled for an account.
+Time Travel cannot be deactivated for an account.
 A user with the ACCOUNTADMIN role can set DATA_RETENTION_TIME_IN_DAYS to 0 at the account level, which means that all databases (and subsequently all schemas and tables) created in the account have no retention period by default; however, this default can be overridden at any time for any database, schema, or table.

 A user with the ACCOUNTADMIN role can also set the MIN_DATA_RETENTION_TIME_IN_DAYS at the account level.
 This parameter setting enforces a minimum data retention period for databases, schemas, and tables.
 Setting MIN_DATA_RETENTION_TIME_IN_DAYS does not alter or replace the DATA_RETENTION_TIME_IN_DAYS parameter value.
 It may, however, change the effective data retention period for objects.
 When MIN_DATA_RETENTION_TIME_IN_DAYS is set at the account level, the data retention period for an object is determined by MAX(DATA_RETENTION_TIME_IN_DAYS, MIN_DATA_RETENTION_TIME_IN_DAYS).

-Time Travel can be disabled for individual databases, schemas, and tables by specifying DATA_RETENTION_TIME_IN_DAYS with a value of 0 for the object.
+Time Travel can be deactivated for individual databases, schemas, and tables by specifying DATA_RETENTION_TIME_IN_DAYS with a value of 0 for the object.
 However, if DATA_RETENTION_TIME_IN_DAYS is set to a value of 0, and MIN_DATA_RETENTION_TIME_IN_DAYS is set at the account level and is greater than 0, the higher value setting takes precedence.

 Attention